Today we continue our new feature for TCI where each week we will give our top ten national power rankings.

 These ranking are based on who we believe are the top ten teams in the nation right now.
 Who are this week’s top ten in the TCI National Power Rankings?

-Louisville remains at No. 10 this week.
-They have one of the nation’s top offenses, but won’t face a top team all season.
+Louisville remains at No. 10 after a 72-0 victory over Florida International.
 The biggest issue with determining where Louisville should rank in our power rankings is the schedule.
 The Cardinals should go undefeated with the schedule they have for 2013.
 There is no question they have one of the top offenses in the nation led by one of the top quarterbacks.
 We may not know until bowl season where they stand with the other top teams in the nation.